 In addition to my work with Beton, I teach technical writing as part of a two-semester capstone course in the School of Engineering at the University of St. Thomas in St. Paul, MN.
 Each student team has a client, usually someone from a local company or municipality, with a specific problem that needs a solution.
 The students determine what the client wants, translate that into engineering design criteria, brainstorm potential solutions, select one, and then design, build, and test it.
 For some projects, sustainability is the client’s primary concern.
 For others, it’s almost an afterthought.
 Either way, the students’ final report includes a societal analysis—that is, a discussion of how their project affects the broader community.
 Naturally sustainability is an important part of that discussion.

 However, societal analysis is about more than sustainability.
-Beginning in the 2019-2020 academic year, engineering students must demonstrate “an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.”
+Beginning in the 2019-2020 academic year, the ABET criteria for student outcomes require that engineering students must demonstrate “an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.”

 The United Nations has a list of 17 sustainable development goals, among them clean water and sanitation, affordable and clean energy, decent work and economic growth, and responsible production and consumption.
 These goals can give the students a framework for understanding how their work affects the world beyond their client.